BM-Winston/Pitches-App/README.md

 ##### By Winston Musasia
-### It is an app that enables user to utilise one minute of pitches carefully.
+### It is an app that enables user to utilise one minute of pitches wisely.

 ## Table of Content